prayboy-tw/Mike-Bickle-Library/en/2023-End-Time-focus/01handout.md

 C. ***He that has the Bride:*** Jesus has a bride because God promised Him a prepared Bride at the end of natural history.
 From God’s point of view, Jesus already possessed His Bride.

-> <sup>7</sup>The marriage of the Lamb has come, and <ins>His wife has made herself ready</ins>.
+><sup>7</sup>The marriage of the Lamb has come, and <ins>His wife has made herself ready</ins>.
 (Rev. 19:7)

 D. ***Friend of the Bridegroom:*** John functioned as a “friend of the Bridegroom.”
-This speaks of those who share a specific message—the Bridegroom message, a fasted lifestyle, and an ministry style to not draw the attention of people to themselves but to Jesus.
+This speaks of those who share a specific message — the Bridegroom message, a fasted lifestyle, and an ministry style to not draw the attention of people to themselves but to Jesus.
 The friend of the Bridegroom role is comparable to the best man or the maid of honor at a wedding whose concern is that the Bride be undistracted by other things but be focused on receiving the embrace of the Bridegroom.

 1. Friend of the Bridegroom ministries prepare people to receive Jesus’ embrace as the Bridegroom God.
 This empowers them to live with the first command in first place.